Derived localisation of algebras and modules: Derived localisation of modules

 By \autoref{prop:smashing}, $L_S^{\amod}(A) \otimes_A^{\mathbb{L}} A[S^{-1}] \simeq A[S^{-1}]$.
 Consider now the K\"unneth spectral sequence associated to this derived tensor product: the $E^2$~term is given by the homology of $H(L_S^{\amod}(A))\otimes_A^{\mathbb{L}} A[S^{-1}]$.
 Observing that $H(L_S^{\amod}(A))$ is a right $A[S^{-1}]$--module we see that the spectral sequence collapses and the homology is $H(L_S^{\amod}(A))$ from which the result follows. \end{proof}

-\begin{remark} Recall that a dg algebra map $A\to B$ is a \emph{homological epimorphism} if and only if $B\otimes_A^{\mathbb{L}} B\cong B$.
-If we only have $B\otimes_A^{\mathbb{L}} B\cong B\otimes_AB$ then the map $A\to B$ is called \emph{stably flat}; the latter notion is mostly used in the non-differential case.
+\begin{remark} Recall that a dg algebra map $A\to B$ is a \emph{homological epimorphism} if and only if the map $B\otimes_A^{\mathbb{L}} B\to B$, induced by the multiplication on $B$, is a quasi-isomorphism.
+If we only have $B\otimes_A^{\mathbb{L}} B\to B\otimes_AB$ a quasi-isomorphism then the map $A\to B$ is called \emph{stably flat}; the latter notion is mostly used in the non-differential case.
 Then \autoref{lem:selftensor} can be understood as saying that if $A$ is a graded algebra with zero differential then for the map $A\to A[S^{-1}]$ the notions of homological epimorphism and stable flatness coincide and moreover $A\to A[S^{-1}]$ is the localisation of $A$ as an $A$--module if and only if it is a homological epimorphism/stably flat. \end{remark}

 Suppose now that $A$ is a graded algebra with vanishing differential that is \emph{hereditary}, i.e.~whose global dimension is $0$ or $1$.
 For example, such is a free algebra over a field.
 Then the conditions of \autoref{lem:selftensor} are always satisfied: